The Bankrate promise

 Priority boarding and free checked bags

-If you’ve ever been upgraded on a flight, you know how good it can feel to board the plane early.
-You don’t have to fight for overhead bin space for your carry-on and you have more time to relax before the flight.
+If you’ve ever been upgraded on a flight, you’ll know how good it can feel to board a plane early.
+You won’t have to fight for overhead bin space for your carry-on, and you’ll have more time to relax before the flight.

 Airport lounge access

 Airports are not the most comfortable places to hang out, especially when you have a few hours to kill before a flight.
 However, airport lounge access makes lingering around an airport worth it.
 Airport lounges can be great places to wait for your flight instead of crowding with others at the gate.
 Most lounges offer some complimentary snacks, drinks and Wi-Fi, too.

 Anyone can snag a membership at an airport lounge, but if you carry the right credit card, you may be able to walk in for free.
 Premium travel cards often come with airport lounge access, and sometimes this perk will extend access to your fellow travelers, as well.
 Other times, traveling companions are allowed access but must pay a fee.

 Here are some of our picks for the best credit cards with airport lounge access:

 - Chase Sapphire Reserve: Priority Pass Select membership with complimentary access to over 1,300 VIP airport lounges across more than 500 cities worldwide